PCI Express: Architecture

 The PCI Express link between two devices can vary in size from one to 16 lanes.
 In a multi-lane link, the packet data is striped across lanes, and peak data throughput scales with the overall link width.
 The lane count is automatically negotiated during device initialization and can be restricted by either endpoint.
-For example, a single-lane PCI Express (x1) card can be inserted into a multi-lane slot (x4, x8, etc.), and the initialization cycle auto-negotiates the highest mutually supported lane count.
+For example, a single-lane PCI Express (×1) card can be inserted into a multi-lane slot (×4, ×8, etc.), and the initialization cycle auto-negotiates the highest mutually supported lane count.
 The link can dynamically down-configure itself to use fewer lanes, providing a failure tolerance in case bad or unreliable lanes are present.
-The PCI Express standard defines link widths of x1, x2, x4, x8, and x16.
-Up to and including PCIe 5.0, x12, and x32 links were defined as well but never used.
+The PCI Express standard defines link widths of ×1, ×2, ×4, ×8, and ×16.
+Up to and including PCIe 5.0, ×12, and ×32 links were defined as well but virtually never used.
 This allows the PCI Express bus to serve both cost-sensitive applications where high throughput is not needed, and performance-critical applications such as 3D graphics, networking (10 Gigabit Ethernet or multiport Gigabit Ethernet), and enterprise storage (SAS or Fibre Channel).
 Slots and connectors are only defined for a subset of these widths, with link widths in between using the next larger physical slot size.

-As a point of reference, a PCI-X (133 MHz 64-bit) device and a PCI Express 1.0 device using four lanes (x4) have roughly the same peak single-direction transfer rate of 1064 MB/s.
+As a point of reference, a PCI-X (133 MHz 64-bit) device and a PCI Express 1.0 device using four lanes (×4) have roughly the same peak single-direction transfer rate of 1064 MB/s.
 The PCI Express bus has the potential to perform better than the PCI-X bus in cases where multiple devices are transferring data simultaneously, or if communication with the PCI Express peripheral is bidirectional.

 Interconnect

 PCI Express devices communicate via a logical connection called an interconnect or link.
 A link is a point-to-point communication channel between two PCI Express ports allowing both of them to send and receive ordinary PCI requests (configuration, I/O or memory read/write) and interrupts (INTx, MSI or MSI-X).
 At the physical level, a link is composed of one or more lanes.
-Low-speed peripherals (such as an 802.11 Wi-Fi card) use a single-lane (x1) link, while a graphics adapter typically uses a much wider and therefore faster 16-lane (x16) link.
+Low-speed peripherals (such as an 802.11 Wi-Fi card) use a single-lane (×1) link, while a graphics adapter typically uses a much wider and therefore faster 16-lane (×16) link.